 Another big challenge that talent acquisition teams face while recruiting is creating a flexible and agile acquisition strategy.
 They are often asked to work on tight deadlines, stiff budgets, quality guidelines, and several other metrics, which make their job quite arduous.

-Sometimes, hiring professionals ends up focusing on the less important things rather than deciding what are the top qualities that they seek in a candidate.
 These are the ones with which they cannot compromise.
-Such situations result in not only a waste of time, effort, and money but can also cause wrong hiring.
+Such situations result in a waste of time, effort, and money and can cause wrong hiring.

 The job of the talent acquisition and management team does not start and end with hiring.
 One of the challenges they face is engaging with the right talent.
-It’s a no-brainer that highly talented candidates often consider more than one job offers at the same time.
+It’s a no-brainer that highly talented candidates often consider more than one job offers simultaneously.
 They are not the ones who will latch on to any opportunity that comes their way.